 Summary of Economic inactivity By ethnicity and area Summary

 9. By ethnicity, disability and gender

 |Ethnicity||All All (%)||All Disabled (%)||All Non-disabled (%)||Men All (%)||Men Disabled (%)||Men Non-disabled (%)||Women All (%)||Women Disabled (%)||Women Non-disabled (%)|

-Summary of Employment By ethnicity, disability and gender Summary
+Summary of Economic inactivity By ethnicity, disability and gender Summary

 The Annual Population Survey is a continuous household survey.
 Most people are interviewed in person first, and later by telephone.